December 11, 2025

 +1 for each right answer |

-Cracking the XAT exam requires a smart and month wise strategic approach, especially since its structure and syllabus differ from those of other MBA entrance tests.
+Cracking the XAT exam requires an innovative, month-by-month strategic approach, as its structure and syllabus differ from those of other MBA entrance tests.
 The key is to dedicate sufficient time to each of the four sections while also focusing on your strengths and weaknesses.

-This section is a blend of verbal and logical skills.
+This section blends verbal and logical skills.
 A significant portion of this section is dedicated to Reading Comprehension (RC), which may include passages and even poems.
 To excel here, you should:

 This section is unique to XAT and is considered its most challenging part.
 It tests your ability to make logical and ethical decisions in various business and personal scenarios.
 There's no specific textbook for this section, so your preparation should focus on:

 This section is designed to test your mathematical and analytical skills.
-The topics are similar to other management entrance exams but often have a higher difficulty level.
+The topics are similar to those of other management entrance exams, but are often more difficult.

 The GK section doesn't contribute to your overall percentile, but your score is considered during the final selection process.
 The questions are a mix of static GK and current affairs.

-The XAT 2026 aspirants should refer to the important books and resources to boost their preparation for the XAT 2026 exam.
+The XAT 2026 aspirants should refer to the essential books and resources to boost their preparation for the XAT 2026 exam.

 Here are the essential books that cover the XAT 2026 syllabus for QA and DI: